community intervention trials

-CIET conducts community intervention trials to demonstrate the extent to which a given solution to a problem will be effective.
-At its simplest, this is a comparison of outcomes in one group of communities whith those in a similar community or group of communities where the solution has not yet been tried.
+CIET conducts community intervention trials—such as the Safe Birth in Cultural Safety initiative—to demonstrate the extent to which a given solution to a problem will be effective.
+At its simplest, this is a comparison of outcomes in one group of communities with those in a similar community or group of communities where the solution has not yet been tried.

 In Pakistan, we piloted an evidence-based education intervention based on locally designed communication aids used by Lady Health Workers.

 In the Eastern Cape and Limpopo provinces in South Africa, CIET tested the impact of “HIV literacy” among female elders.
 In the Free State province of South Africa, we looked at the impact of an awareness intervention to increase acceptability of antiretroviral therapy among rural populations.

 In late 2008 CIET began a CRCT to test the impact of focusing local AIDS prevention on the choice-disabled, especially the victims of gender-based violence, in Botswana, Namibia and Swaziland.